SESYNC-ci/lesson-style/docs/_slides/point-click.md

 ![]({% include asset.html path="images/ui-commit-changes-remote.png" %})
 If promted, enter your username and password.

 Congrats!
-You have successfully made changes to your notebook and pushed this changes to the project's local and remote repositories.
+You have successfully made changes to your notebook and pushed these changes to the project's local and remote repositories.